 Notable Ballet Performances and Their Pay

 High-profile ballet performances can significantly boost dancers’ earnings due to increased visibility and demand for their talents.
-Participation in prestigious productions enhances a dancer’s reputation and provides substantial financial rewards, especially for those in leading roles commanding higher performance fees.
+Participation in prestigious productions enhances a dancer’s reputation and provides substantial financial rewards, especially for those in leading roles, which command higher performance fees.

 Participating in prominent ballet productions can increase earnings due to increased visibility and performance demand.
 Seasonal performances and special engagements contribute significantly to a dancer’s income.